tagliala/Leaflet/README.md

    background-position: -32px 0;
  }
  ```

-You can still load single images in the following way:
+You can still load single images in the following way.

+Javascript:
  ```
  var MyIcon = L.Icon.extend({
    options: {